pixelbend/mediaknight/README.md

 # Medianite

-A media streaming and downloading application with intuitive and user-friendly UI.
+A media manager with intuitive and user-friendly UI.